 Inconsistent or overly permissioned DevOps teams can spin up instances and use services that could generate unexpected costs or exposures.
-Threat Stack enables you to gain visibility into infrastructure changes and risky behavior without introducing blockers and permissions that unnecessarily slow down your team.
+Threat Stack enables you to gain visibility into infrastructure changes, risky behavior, and anomalous activities without introducing blockers and permissions that unnecessarily slow down your team.

-Unlike cloud security solutions that only assess account misconfigurations, Threat Stack also monitors for risky and anomalous behavior — helping you understand whether you’re exposed and what happened if someone breached your environment.
+Unlike cloud security solutions that only assess account misconfigurations, Threat Stack also monitors for risky and anomalous behavior using a combination of pre-built rules and machine learning anomaly detection — helping you understand whether you’re exposed and what happened if someone breached your environment.

 While AWS is responsible for protecting the infrastructure that runs its services, you’re responsible for securing your data and systems.
-Threat Stack helps you manage the security and compliance for your share of responsibility by collecting and analyzing data from your host and AWS infrastructure control plane, and alerting you of risky misconfigurations or behaviors.
+Threat Stack helps you manage the security and compliance for your share of responsibility by collecting and analyzing data from your EC2 instances and the AWS Management Console, alerting you of risky runtime misconfigurations or behaviors.

 Threat Stack monitors both AWS CloudTrail and AWS workloads.
 As a result, you get visibility to the entire path of the attacker, even for increasingly sophisticated attacks.